bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 71°
+- 72°
-- scattered clouds
+- overcast clouds
 - 78% humidity
-- 12 mph wind
+- 8 mph wind

 4.8 inches of rain in the past 24 hours